Music of Phil Cay and the Chantells

 He got the title from a friend he was in the army with.
 Later he put the words and music together with the chickens, cows and all the sounds of the barnyard in the background.

-To date Phil does not have a copy of his song!
+To date Phil does not have an original copy of any of his song!

 More Musicians Were Added